Poppets Town

 Poppets Town, French title: Les Popilous (also styled as PoppetsTown; Popilouville in French) is a Japanese-influenced animated comedy children's television series produced by Decode Entertainment (then DHX Media, now WildBrain) and Neptuno Films in association with the OLC Rights Entertainment.
-It is based on the characters created by Japanese author Jun Ichihara in 2004.
+It is based on characters and merchandise created by Japanese author and illustrator Jun Ichihara in 2004.
 The series formerly aired on Knowledge Kids and TVOKids in Canada.
-The series premiered on January 1, 2009, and ended on May 1, 2011, with a total of 26 episodes (52 segments) were produced.
+The series premiered on January 1, 2009, and ended on May 1, 2011, with a total of 26 episodes (52 segments).

 Overview

 Poppets Town follows the adventures of Blooter and his best friends Patty and Bobby as they solve everyday problems in Poppets Town.